Part 1 of a 4 part series on Rum.

 Rum by Definition

-First things first – what is rum?
+First things first – what is rum made from?
 It is any alcohol made from 100% cane product distilled under 95% alcohol by volume (ABV) and bottled at 40% ABV or higher.
 So that means raw cane juice, white or brown cane sugar, evaporated cane sugar, cane syrup, cane molasses, panela, etc… The tricky thing about sugar cane though, is that it degrades almost as soon as you harvest it.
 Meaning that the natural sugars start to ferment and the natural bacteria and enzymes start to degrade what ever is left.
 In 24 hours you lose up to 3% of the sucrose alone.
 So unless your distillery is right smack on a sugar cane plantation you’re not likely to be using fresh cane juice for your distillation base.
 Stay tuned for our article on rum types to learn more about that though!

 To be clear beet sugar does NOT count as cane sugar.
 So, spirits made from this would not technically be considered rum even though sugar can be made from beets.
 Just wanted to make sure we were clear on that since there’s often confusion!